 Find Out How Much Internet Access you’ll Have

-It goes without saying that if you’re working online you’ll need to have access to the internet.
-Some places do offer free WiFi but you tend to be limited as to how much you can use.
-If you have unlimited internet access on your phone why not link your computer up to your phone and hotspot it so you can use your free WiFi.
+It goes without saying that you’ll need to have access to the internet if you’re working online.
+Some places offer free WiFi, but you tend to be limited as to how much you can use.
+If you have unlimited internet access on your phone, why not link your computer up to your phone and hotspot it so you can use your free WiFi.

-If you cannot hotspot your phone then you may want to think about asking the company who runs the villa or hotel if they can do you a deal on your WiFi.
+If you cannot hotspot your phone, then you may want to think about asking the company that runs the villa or hotel if they can do you a deal on your WiFi.

 Set Time Aside to Work

-Personally, I find I’m more productive between the hours of 7 am and 9 am than I am at any other time of the day.
-These 2-hours of productivity come in very handy when I’m on vacation as I tend to get a lot of work done.
+Personally, I find I’m more productive between the hours of 7 am, and 9 am than I am at any other time of the day.
+These productivity hours come in very handy when I’m on vacation as I tend to get a lot of work done.
 I set 2 hours aside in the morning to get some work done, and it’s something you might want to think about doing too.

-Setting aside a time to work will mean you’re more likely to get the work done.
-If you don’t give yourself a schedule you may find that you’re getting behind with your work and you may even feel less inclined to do any.
-Do yourself a favour, set time aside to work and once it’s done you can get on with enjoying your vacation.
+Setting aside time to work will mean you’re more likely to get the work done.
+If you don’t give yourself a schedule, you may find that you’re getting behind with your work, and you may even feel less inclined to do any.
+Do yourself a favor, set time aside to work, and once it’s done, you can get on with enjoying your vacation.

 Keep your Work as Stress-Free as Possible